 A. Their journey was a journey of Faith.

 Traveling at that time was far different than it is today.
 They couldn’t just jump into a car or hop on a plane and set out and arrive later that day.
 Traveling was a lengthy, wearying, and dangerous activity.
 It was lengthy because the mode of transportation was probably camels, not the fastest way to get around.
 They would need to often stop and resupply.
 It was also uncomfortable.
 Sometimes when I travel on a plane to the States I kind of complain because the seats are a bit too close together and there is not enough room for my legs.
-Yet there is air conditioning, padded seats, reclining seats, attendants to bring water and food and adjustable lights.
+Yet there is air conditioning, padded seats, reclining seats, attendants to bring water, food, and adjustable lights.

-I have only ridden a camel once, but I can imagine it is not very comfortable, hard seat with no padding, bumpy.
+I have only ridden a camel once, but I can imagine it is not very comfortable, hard seat with no padding, and bumpy.
 The weather would at times have been very hot and at times quite cold (desert weather varies greatly).
 There would be storms.
 There wouldn’t be attendants to bring food and water when they needed it.
 Towns would be few and far between.
 It would also be dangerous.
 Maps were incomplete.
 Roads were not well developed.
 And there were a lot of thieves and bandits around.
 It was also a journey of unknowns.

 Imagine a friend asking them before departure.
 Where are you going?
 We don’t know.
 How far is it?
 Not sure about that either.
 How long will you be gone?
 Emm.
 That is yet to be determined.
 “Wow, for wise men you guys don’t know very much do you?”